 would probably talk to me about it.
-They would probably say: "Calm down have been crying.
+They would probably say: "Calm down and go and wash your face because you have been crying.
 Wipe it with a paper towel and sit down and calm down and carry on with your work.
-There is
+There is nothing to worry about."
+The teachers,